Crawley Green Infant School Admission Arrangements for September 2023

 Tie-Break

-1. admissions criteria will be applied separately and sequentially until all places are filled.
-Priority is not given within each criterion to children who meet other criteria.
+Admissions criteria will be applied separately and sequentially until all places are filled.
 In the event of oversubscription in any one of the above categories, the deciding factor will be the geographical proximity to the school.
 The distance will be measured in a straight line, between the main school gate and a point at the pupil’s home address

 identified in the Local Land and Property Gazetteer.
 Those living closer to the school will be accorded the higher priority.